CedyrLabs/DroneCAN/README.md

 For more information see [here](https://dronecan.github.io/Specification/2._Basic_concepts/).

 ## Data Structure Description language (DSDL)
 As mentioned above the DSDL generates the serialisation and deserialisation code for a given programming language.
+The tool that generates source code from DSDL definition files is called the DSDL compiler.